2002 World Series: Game 7

 Game 7 proved to be somewhat anticlimactic after the drama of Game 6.
-The Giants scored the first run in the top of the second inning when Reggie Sanders hit a sacrifice fly to score Benito Santiago from third, but the Angels responded with a run-scoring double from catcher Bengie Molina that scored Scott Spiezio from first after he had walked with two outs.
-A three-run double to right field from left fielder Garret Anderson pushed the lead to a 4–1 lead and gave San Francisco starter Liván Hernández the loss.
-Hernández was yanked following Anderson's double, and Chad Zerbe got out of the nightmarish inning.
-Zerbe, Kirk Rueter, and Tim Worrell held the Angels scoreless, but it was not enough.
-Rookie starting pitcher John Lackey maintained that lead through five innings, and turned the game over to the strong Angels bullpen.
-In the ninth inning, closer Troy Percival provided some tense moments as he opened the inning by putting two Giants players on base, with only one out.
+The Giants scored the first run in the top of the second inning when Reggie Sanders hit a sacrifice fly to score Benito Santiago from third (after back-to-back singles from Santiago and J.T.
+Snow), but the Angels responded with a run-scoring double from catcher Bengie Molina that scored Scott Spiezio from first after he had walked with two outs.
+In the bottom of the third, David Eckstein and Darin Erstad led off with back-to-back singles and Tim Salmon was hit in his hand by a pitch to load the bases with no outs (Salmon would later leave the game due to the injury, being replaced by Alex Ochoa).
+Left fielder Garret Anderson then hit a bases-clearing three-run double to push the Angels to a 4–1 lead and gave San Francisco starter Liván Hernández the loss.
+Hernández was yanked after walking Troy Glaus to put two on, but Chad Zerbe got out of the nightmarish inning.

+Zerbe, Kirk Rueter, and Tim Worrell held the Angels scoreless for the rest of the game, allowing only one hit, but did not get any run support.
+Rookie starting pitcher John Lackey maintained the three-run lead through five innings, and turned the game over to the strong Angels bullpen.
+Brendan Donnelly stranded two runners in the sixth inning by striking out Tom Goodwin before pitching a perfect seventh, while Francisco Rodriguez struck out three of the four batters he faced in the eighth to bring his ERA in his breakout postseason under 2.00.

+In the ninth inning, closer Troy Percival provided some tense moments.
+J.T.
+Snow led off with a single and was forced out at second by Tom Goodwin.
+David Bell then walked, putting two men on with only one out and the tying run at the plate.
 But Tsuyoshi Shinjo—the first Japanese-born player in a World Series game—struck out swinging, and Kenny Lofton, also representing the tying run, flied out to Darin Erstad in right-center field to end the Series.
 The Angels won Game 7, 4–1, to claim their franchise's first and only World Series championship to date.
 John Lackey became the first rookie pitcher to win a World Series Game 7 since 1909.
-In Game 7, three rookie pitchers (John Lackey, Brendan Donnelly, and Francisco Rodríguez) combined to throw eight innings while only giving up one run combined.
+In Game 7, three rookie pitchers (Lackey, Donnelly, and Rodriguez) combined to throw eight innings while only giving up one run combined.